bekk/bekk-christmas/post/opensource/up-for-grabs-1.md

 }
 ```

-Since the postinstall script is run automatically after `npm install`, all your teammates need to do after a git pull is to run npm install, and your fix is applied!
+Since the postinstall script is run automatically after `npm install`, all your teammates need to do after a git pull is to run npm install, and your fix is applied. :tada: Test it yourself with `rm -rf node_modules && npm install`.

+And hey!
+Remember to submit that issue and/or pull request to the dependency's repo!